 gold star for USAHOF

 Roy Hibbert was drafted by the Toronto Raptors in 2008 but was shipped off in a six-player trade to the Indiana Pacers, where he would play for his first seven seasons in the NBA.
 Playing at Center, Hibbert was a fantastic defensive presence in the paint, and he would have three straight years (2011-12 to 2013-14), where he was in the top five in Blocks per Game.
-In the last of those years, Hibbert was named a Second Team All-Defensive Selection.
+In the last of those years, Hibbert was named a Second Team All-Defensive Selection, and was second in Defensive Player of the Year voting.

-Playing the first 11 of his 12 NBA seasons with the Pacers, Vern Fleming was the 18th overall Draft Pick from the University of Georgia, where he would be their starting Point Guard for his seven years there.
-Fleming would average 12 Points per Game in each of those campaigns, and in four of them, he made the top twenty in Assists per Game.
+Playing the first 11 of his 12 NBA seasons with the Pacers, Vern Fleming was the 18th overall Draft Pick from the University of Georgia, where he would be their starting Point Guard for seven years.
+Fleming averaged 12 Points per Game in each of those campaigns, and in four of them, he made the top twenty in Assists per Game.
 He would come off the bench in his final four years in Indiana, and in his 816 Games, he would post a PPG of 11.7 with a PER of 15.4.

 10. Danny Granger